Frequently Asked Questions answered for you

 This is a question that almost every dog parent asks and it is probably the most difficult one to answer... it really depends on your dog's preferences.
 Some dogs want to just sleep in a big dog pile in the play room.. either on the doggie couch or on the dog beds on the floor.
 Other dogs (usually especially older dogs that are pretty comfortable when alone) sometimes like to sleep in the living room on the human couch or in one of the beds in one of the corners of the living or dining room.
 In very special cases a dog might even sleep in the bedroom with us, but that really isn't the norm.
 Most puppies sleep in crates and are being let out at night if age-appropriate.
 This helps them so settle down in the presence of other dogs and gives them the quiet time they need and it also prevents them from having potty accidents in the house or getting into the habit of chewing on things they aren't supposed to chew on.

 Before your dogs stay we ask for your dogs health records to be uploaded to our booking system so we can make sure everyone is up to date on his/her general vaccinations (DHLPP every 3 years).
-We do not require the boardatella vaccination, however, you may want to still get this easy (taken by mouth) vaccine for your peace of mind.
+We do not require the Bordetella vaccination, however, you may want to still get this easy (taken by mouth) vaccine for your peace of mind.
 If you do however get the Bordetella vaccine for your dog, please make sure he/she gets it at least 10 days prior to a visit with us.

-The one vaccination we DO require if your dog wants to get in the or close to the stream is the Leptospirosis vaccination.
+If you want to book a Stream Splash around for your pup we also require the Leptospirosis vaccination.
 If your dog doesn't have this (initial immunization done in 2 shots about 2 weeks appart, repeated every 6-12 month for continued immuization) we will not let him get close to the stream at any time.